gymnastjs/gymnast/README.md

 ## Contributing

 Contributions are welcome!
 To standardize the commit format this project uses [commitizen](https://github.com/commitizen/cz-cli) with [conventional changelog](https://github.com/commitizen/cz-conventional-changelog).
 Instead of using git, to commit changes run `yarn commit`.

+[Visual Studio Code](https://code.visualstudio.com/) with the [flow for vscode](https://github.com/flowtype/flow-for-vscode) and [prettier vscode](https://github.com/esbenp/prettier-vscode) plugins are recommended for development.